MultiSafepay/docs/content/payments/methods/pay-later/afterpay/integration-and-testing.md

 AfterPay shares the test key with MultiSafepay.

-**2.** To enable AfterPay in your MultiSafepay test account, email the Integration Team at <integration@multisafepay.com>
+**2.** To enable AfterPay for your MultiSafepay test account, email the Integration Team at <integration@multisafepay.com>

 ### Test an AfterPay order